brob/static-meetup-skeleton/README.md

 # User Group Starter Pack for Eleventy and Netlify

 Welcome to the User Group Website Starter Pack.
 This is a repository that contains a skeleton for a static website for your meetup group.
-It's based on my experience running a local meetup group in Memphis, Tenn.
+It's based on my experience running a [local meetup group in Memphis, Tenn](http://memphiswebworkers.com).

 ## Why?

 It's hard enough finding new content for your user group each month.
 Sometimes crafting a usable website falls by the wayside and we just use things that are available to us: Facebook Groups, Meetup Groups, Wordpress.com sites.
 Whatever gets the message out quickest.

-If you want to retake some ownership over your user group's website, here's a great starting point with 11ty and Netlify.
+If you want to retake some ownership over your user group's website, here's a great starting point with [11ty Static Site Generator](https://11ty.io) and [Netlify](https://netlify.com).

 ## Installation and Setup